Freely adding one layer of quantifiers to a Boolean doctrine: Characterization of classes of universally valid formulas

 \item $\bot \in I_0$. \end{enumerate}

 These conditions are satisfied by any family $(I^{\mathcal{M}}_n)_{n\in\N}$ defined by a class $\mathcal{M}$ of models as in \cref{r:univ-vald-fmlas}. \end{remark}

-Ultrafilters in Boolean algebras are precisely those filters whose complement is an ideal.
-Similarly, universal ultrafilters are precisely those universal filters whose complement is a universal ideal, as stated in the following lemma.
+\begin{remark} The ultrafilters in a Boolean algebra are precisely those filters whose complement is an ideal.
+Similarly, the universal ultrafilters for a Boolean doctrine $\P$ are precisely the universal filters for $\P$ whose componentwise complement is a universal ideal for $\P$. \end{remark}